shashihacks/resilient-iot/Overview.md

 ### Task Overview (Shashi)

+__Openweathermap__
+1. Set up the account with  `openweathermap`  and connect the api.
-1. Get data from the `openweathermap` api and filter the corresponding keys necessary.
+2. Get releant data(e.g by specifying city, pincode and country) from the api and filter the corresponding keys necessary.
-2. Create objects that combine the sensor data and api data
+3. Create and save objects that combine the sensor data and api data.

+__Firestore setup__
-3. Setup the cloud database(`firebase`) and design the document structure.
+1. Setup the cloud database(`firestore`) and design the document structure to store sensors data.
-4. Periodically post the sensor data to cloud(firebase).
+2. Periodically post the sensor data to `firestore`.

+__Cronjob__
-5. Write a `cronjob` to indicate the liveness of edge node.
+5. Written a `cronjob` to indicate the liveness of edge node.
 6. Initialize the required data needed for edge node when replaced with new.
-7. Provide necessary data for the control logic.
+7. Send data to cloudstore periodically
+8. Delete the logs after saving the data to cloud.

+__Control logic code__
-8. Code the part of control logic implementation.
+1. Code the  control logic implementation that satsisifes irrigation needs.